conan-io/docs/tutorial/conan_repositories/setting_up_conan_remotes.rst

 There are several options to set-up a Conan repository:

-- :ref:`Artifactory <integrations_artifactory>`: Artifactory supports both self-hosted and cloud instance (even hybrid).
+- :ref:`Artifactory Community Edition for C/C++ <tutorial_artifactory_ce_cpp>`: Artifactory
-  TODO(prince-chrismc): Say something good about hosting Conan packages
+  Community Edition (CE) for C/C++ is a completely free Artifactory server that implements both Conan and generic repositories.

 - :ref:`Conan server <conan_server>`: Simple, free and open source, MIT licensed server that is part of the `conan-io organization <https://github.com/conan-io>`_ project.
 Check